17+ Most Epic Super Bowl QR Code Ads and More

 Because of that, Coinbase’s website crashed with an influx of visitors in a few hours.

-4. Rocket Mortgage’s “Barbie Dream House” (2022)
+14. Rocket Mortgage’s “Barbie Dream House” (2022)

-QR code advertising
+Barbie dream house QR code

 Stock X is a sneaker retail brand that resells luxury items with a QR code feature.